stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## MULTIPLE PROJECTS

-People may pursue multiple learning projects in parallel
+People may pursue multiple, unrelated projects in parallel

-Our platform <span style="color:#e49436">must</span> keep them apart in order to avoid misguided recommendations.
+Our platform <span style="color:#e49436">must</span> distinguish between projects in order to avoid misguided recommendations.

-(That's doable)
+(Should be doable)

 #HSLIDE

+## GENESIS OF A LEARNING PROJECT

+FIND -> EVALUATE -> COMBINE -> COLLECT

+<-------------------------------------

 #HSLIDE